Parking Concerns & Tickets

 - In person: 501-3rd Ave, Bylaw Services

-Once received, the form is reviewed by the Director of Corporate Administration Services.
+Once received, the form is reviewed by the Director of Bylaw Services.
 This process may take up to 30 days.
 The ticket may be cancelled at that time due to a technical error or extraordinary circumstances.
 If the ticket is not cancelled, the disputant has the option of paying the ticket in full or attending Court.